SurenderKumar4435/ML_Project_End_To_End_Setup/Readme.md

 ##  Hello ! this is my End-to-end project .
 In this I predct the Total Sales
-# In this data I take Decision Tree Algorithm that is best for that problem .
+# In this data I take Logistic Regression Algorithm that is best for that problem .